The AI commerce revolution is here

 Perplexity approaches product discovery as an answer engine.
 When users ask product-related questions, Perplexity synthesizes information from crawled pages, reviews, and structured data to generate recommendations with source citations.
 Stores with rich, crawlable HTML content, visible reviews in the source code, and clear product specifications gain a significant advantage here.

-Amazonβs AI shopping assistant has reached massive scale: 250 million shoppers have used Rufus, with monthly active users growing 140% year-over-year and interactions increasing 210% (source: Amazon, Q1 2026).
+Amazon’s AI shopping assistant has reached massive scale: 300 million customers have used Rufus as of early 2026, with monthly active users growing 140% year-over-year and interactions increasing 210% (source: Amazon, Q1 2026).
 Amazon estimates Rufus will generate an additional $10 billion in annualized sales.
 Customers who engage with Rufus are 60% more likely to complete a purchase.
+Rufus now includes account memory - it builds a profile of each shopper’s habits, household details, and preferences, enabling reorder flows like “reorder everything we used for pumpkin pie last week.”
 While Rufus operates within the Amazon ecosystem, its success demonstrates the consumer appetite for AI-assisted shopping and raises the bar for all merchants.

 Autonomous shopping agents